ahmetaa/zemberek-nlp/README.md

 ### Normalization

-Provides spell checker and suggestion functions.
+Provides basic spell checker and suggestion functions.
 [Documentation](normalization)

 Maven artifact id : **normalization**

 ## Known Issues and Limitations
-- Project requires Java 8.
+- Project requires Java 8 or higher.
-- Currently word and sentence parse module operations generates parse graph with each initialization.
-So each run in the system takes some seconds.
 - Morphological parsing does not work for some obvious and frequent words.
 - Morphological disambiguation is working less accurate then expected.
-- Morphological generation may not work for some obvious Stem-Suffix combinations.
 - Please see issues section for further issues and feel free to create new ones.

 ## License